vlice1999/zzc.github.io/Backspace_String_Compare.md

 Explanation: S becomes "c" while T becomes "b".
 ```
 # Solution
 My solution is easy to understand.
 First, I record the length of string S and string T. Then, if I get a `#` when I find every letter in strings, I will delete it.
+At last, judge if the string T is equal to string S.
 # C++(0ms)
 ```cpp
 class Solution {